Last updated: First published:

 This might be confusing, as the original element is usually hidden behind the ::view-transition

 pseudo-element (the “curtain”).
 Here’s the key difference: old images are immutable.
 For example, if you show the old image of a video player during a view transition, the image is frozen.
-Replaced elements, however, are live.
+New images, however, are live.
 If you display a new image of a video player, the video will continue to play during the transition.

-element.
-The View Transition API automatically assigns view-transition-name: root
+The View Transition API handles the image of the root <html>

 Groups and Image-Pairs